ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 ### Hyperparameter tuning

 In order to achieve the highest precision for every classifier, I used hyperparameter tuning on all three models.
+I used the [scikit-learn site](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning) to see what parameters each classifier had and what values could be used for each.

 #### K-Nearest Neighbors